 Although not considered medications, some people want to start taking supplements for hair growth after a transplant.
 You should consult your doctor if you’re planning to do so.
 As long as you don’t have any nutritional or mineral deficiency, you may not need these.

-Do you have to take medication after hair transplant?
-Yes, and it is important that you take the medications as prescribed to you by your surgeon.
-That’s because it’s important for normal recovery.
+You need to take some medications after a hair transplant.
+And it is important that you take them as prescribed to you by your surgeon.
+It will help ensure a normal recovery.
 They will help you recover without any delays.

 Some of the medications will be provided to you by your doctor.
 Others, you may have to get on your own.
 If you’re unsure about any of them, make sure to ask the doctor.